Reservoir Microbiology Forum (RMF) 2017

-The 22nd Reservoir Microbiology Forum took place on 15 - 16 November 2016 in London.
+The 23rd Reservoir Microbiology Forum will take place on 15 - 16 November 2017 in London.

 This annual two-day forum provides an excellent multi-disciplinary platform for industry and academia to come together to present, share and discuss experiences in the area of reservoir microbiology relevant to oil production.
 The event is run by a small working group within the Energy Institute’s Microbiology Committee.